burhankhaja/ALPHA/ultraLearningNotes.md

 - Remember, if You can't transfer your knowledge to where it can be used, you learning won't be efficient **- How to learn Directly ?**
      - Project Based Learning
-        - building as you learn
+        - build as you learn
      - Immersive Learning
-        - surrounding yourself with target environment in which skill is practiced, {kid's language learning analogy}
+        - surround yourself with target environment in which skill is practiced, {kid's language learning analogy}
      - Fligh simulator method
-        - simulating target environment for situations where transfer is not directly available
+        - simulate target environment for situations where transfer is not directly available
      - OverKill Approach
-        - Increasing challenge so that skill required is wholly contained {public speaking to subgroups before concerts analogy}
+        - Increase challenge so that skill required is wholly contained {public speaking to subgroups before concerts analogy}
      - **Remember Always learn straight from source**

 ## Principle_4, Drill: